thejoshwolfe/poaf/README.md

 Features:
 * Friendly to streaming writing
-* Inline metadata for streaming reading, or consolidated metadata at the end, or both configurable by the archive creator
+* Inline metadata for streaming reading
+* Consolidated metadata at the end for listing
 * DEFLATE compression for metadata and contents, optionally split strategically to allow random access
 * Redundancy for error detection (not correction) for every bit of data, mostly CRC32 checksums
 * UTF-8 for all strings